 The journey can take from 5 h 30 minutes to 8 hours, and ticket prices start from €35 (1 carry-on luggage of 7kg & 1 luggage of 20kg are included in the price).

 Note that there are no direct trains between Venice and Zagreb.
 You'll have to change the train at Trieste (Italy) and then continue your travel to Ljubljana (Slovenia) and Zagreb.

+The total journey time is around 12 hours and the train tickets start from €40 one-way.
 Taking a bus from Venice to Zagreb is far more convenient option with cheaper tickets and less travelling time.

 For completely stress free transfer between Venice and Zagreb, choose your private car transfer.
 The driver will pick you up at your Venice accommodation, take care of your luggage and drive in air-conditioned vehicle to your Zagreb hotel or apartment.

-Croatia, Slovenia and Italy are all part of the European Union, though, so you can take rental cars in and out of those countries.
+Croatia, Slovenia and Italy are all part of the European Union, so you can take rental cars in and out of those countries.

 Visit Discover Cars to compare car hire deals from leading rental companies and find the most affordable for you.